 Bottom line, while “true allergies” require an IgE-mediated response to a protein such as a food or pollen of some kind (I grew up with horrific IgE-mediated grass-pollen and cat allergy myself), we can react to so much more that can’t be easily measured by the allergist, including chemicals like fluoride and chlorine, scents, smoke, dyes, foods (in absence of IgE reaction), sunlight, vibration, temperature, pain and stress.

-Women have the added double whammy that not just one but both female sex hormones estrogen and progesterone are mast cell triggers for our lose.
-So all those migraines you get around “that time of the month”?
+People with female-predominant hormone panels have the added double whammy that not just one but both female sex hormones estrogen and progesterone are mast cell triggers for our lose.
+So all those migraines you get around “that time of the month” if you cycle?
 Likely mast cell induced.
 Though men and boys are definitely not exempt from the “joys” of MCAD, not at all, and can be just as sick too, from other triggers.
+(And some have more estrogen and progesterone than they may realize also.)
 So there’s plenty of misery to go around alas, sorry.
 I highly recommend joining The Mastocytosis Society to find local support for same if you haven’t already.

 We also tend to fall into two general “camps”: leakers or shockers.
 (One or the other.)
 Though even leakers can and will “tip over” and shock once their histamine and/or stress levels are high enough, we tend to avoid needing to use our epi-pens much if at all knock wood.
 You shockers tend to know who you are: you’ve probably been to the ER several times, and either are a master at epi use, or are about to be.
 Epinephrine via these auto-injectors called “epi-pens” is what is prescribed for administration to break you out of anaphylactic shock.
 This is what school nurses are constantly on the lookout for in our kids.
 Talk to your doctor about your proper use, it varies for everyone.